Colonial Diner (East Brunswick)

-Last week, Christine met at the Colonial Diner.
+Last week, Christine met at the Colonial Diner (East Brunswick).
 We’ve been on opposite schedules lately, so I haven’t seen her in a couple of months.
-After accidently agreeing to meet at a diner that actually closed a year ago, we discovered the Colonial Diner.
+After accidentally agreeing to meet at a diner that actually closed a year ago, we discovered the Colonial Diner.
 This Colonial Diner isn’t too be confused with the Colonial Diner in Woodbury, NJ.
 In case you wondered, there are just as many Colonial Diners as Brunswicks in New Jersey.

-The outside of the Colonial Diner is cobblestone with a good sized parking lot.
+The outside of the Colonial Diner (East Brunswick) is cobblestone with a good-sized parking lot.
 The inside of the Colonial Diner is a large room with tables, a long bar as well as a salad bar.
 It’s clean, and there is plenty of space, so no one is sitting on top of each other.
 The diner feels more like a bistro than a diner.
 I like bistros too, but it’s definitely not that retro themed diner you picture from the movies.

 I waited to be seated for a few minutes until the hostess realized I was dining in.
-It wasn’t crowded, but she sat me in the back which meant I couldn’t see when Christine arrived.
+The Colonial Diner wasn’t crowded, but she sat me in the back which meant I couldn’t see when Christine arrived.
 The waitress was friendly and refilled our beverages a few times.
 Our food came out relatively quickly as well.

-The Colonial Diner has many different food options but what surprised me was the minimal breakfast choices.
+The Colonial Diner menu has many different food options but what surprised me was the minimal breakfast choices.
 They had a few pancake and omelet options, and even fried eggs with home fries but not as many as a typical diner.
 There are plenty of great food options from breakfast, lunch, and dinner, but you won’t find a 30 page diner menu.

-They did, however, have one of the biggest salad menus I’ve ever seen.
+The Colonial Diner (East Brunswick) did, however, have one of the biggest salad menus I’ve ever seen.
 The Colonial Diner also had a large salad bar, which you could order the “soup and salad bar” option.
-I like meat and cheese and bread with my salad, so I opted to order a salad with both instead.
+I like meat and american cheese and bread with my salad, so I opted to order a salad with both instead.

 Christine ordered the spinach salad which looked just as good.

-I enjoyed the Colonial Diner and would come back.
+I enjoyed the Colonial Diner (East Brunswick) and would come back.
 The ingredients were fresh, and the food was good.
 As far as diner salads go, it’s one of the best I’ve had so far.

 Questions for you: